brod26/CS325SUHdoku/README.md

     To install pygame, type: python3 -m pip install pygame in your terminal

-    On GitHub, click the Code button, download the zip file to the desktop and in your termial:
+ 3. On GitHub, click the Code button, download the zip file to the desktop and in your termial:

     -cd Desktop

+    then type:

     -cd CS325SUHdoku

- 3. In your terminal type python3 sudoku_GUI.py
+ 4. In your terminal type python3 sudoku_GUI.py

  Thanks for playing!